 Sticky, sweet, and nutty!
 Hazelnut spread is the perfect bait to catch squirrels with!

 If you are using a cage to catch the squirrels, then you will need a bait platform to place the bait.
-Most come with a baiting station however, if yours doesn’t, then you can just use a small piece of wood.
+Most come with a baiting station; however, if yours doesn’t, you can use a small piece of wood.

 Walnuts are another food that squirrels like, which makes it perfect as a bait choice!